andrewferlitsch/Gap/docs/splitter_spec.md

 ###### Parameters

-**document:**   if not None, a string that is either:
+**document:**   If not None, a string that is either:
                 1.	local path to document
                 2.	remote path to document ((i.e., http[s]://….)
                 The document must be one of the following types: PDF.
 JPG, PNG, BMP or TIF

 **dir:**    The directory where to store the machine learning ready data.